RIR360/development/journal/2025/march.md

 - In order to win, you have to keep winining.
 - I think it's not about fail, fail, win.
 Instead it's fail, small win, small win, big win.
 - Set a time, divide the task, get the easiest goal to get going.
 - Burnout, it's mostly in your mind then physical.
-You just need to know the tricks.
+You just need to **WIN**.